Actively Recruiting

 You will not qualify if you...

-• Significant current medical condition such as neurological, cardiovascular, endocrine, renal, hepatic, or thyroid disease
+• Any significant current medical condition such as neurological, cardiovascular, endocrine, renal, hepatic, or thyroid pathology

-• History of head injury with loss of consciousness over 30 minutes
+• History of head injury with loss of consciousness greater than 30 minutes

-• Current or past major psychiatric disorder (other than opioid or nicotine use disorders) requiring hospitalization or daily medications over 4 weeks
+• Current or past diagnosis of major psychiatric disorders (other than opioid and nicotine use disorders) requiring hospitalization or daily medications over 4 weeks

 • Pregnant or lactating women

-• Unable or unwilling to lie flat in MRI scanner for up to 2 hours
+• Inability or unwillingness to lie flat for up to 2 hours in MRI scanner

 • Still experiencing significant withdrawal symptoms